The oldest public wildflower garden in the United States

 The floral array is a much-branched panicle with arching to ascending branches of clusters of flower heads.
 The inflorescence is usually so large and heavy the the plant leans over.
 The panicle is very leafy with the small stalkless upper leaves and branches and stems are hairy.

 The flowers are of two types - an outer group of 13 to 15+ ray florets which have light blue to purple-blue (seldom pinkish or whitish) rays, 1 to 1 1/2 inches across the open head.
 These are pistillate and fertile.
 Styles have a bifurcated tip.
 These surround the central disc florets which are tubular, yellow, and number 16 to 23 (28); these are bisexual and fertile.
 These florets have 5 triangular lobes on the open throats and turn color toward reddish purple at maturity.
 Disc florets open from the edge of the disc first then toward the center.
-Anthers are a reddish brown and the five stamens are appressed against the style.
+Anthers are a reddish brown and the five stamens are appressed against the style which is exserted from the corolla when the floret opens.
 Flower stalk bracts number 3 to 10+, are green, ovate to lanceolate in shape and may be slightly spreading on the stalk, with fine stiff hairs.
 These grade into 4 to 5 series of phyllaries around the flowerhead.
 These are usually appressed, linear to lanceolate in shape, unequal in size.
 They are generally very light green with whitish margins but have a short, dark green, pointed tip, sometimes diamond shaped, and have stiff, but fine, surface and marginal hair.

 Habitat: Short's Aster grows from a rhizomatous and fibrous root system which can generate vegetatively new plants.
 The species needs fertile soil, mesic to dry-mesic moisture conditions and partial to full shade.
 Avoid full sun - partial shade is best for flowering.
 This species is late flowering, usually not until mid-September in central Minnesota.

 Names: All the new world asters, formerly in the genus Aster, have now been reclassified, most into the genus Symphyotrichum.
-The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair, all of which relates to a fine division by botanists of certain plant characteristics.
+The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair and, while obscure, it was first applied by Christian Gottfried Daniel Nees von Esenbeck in the 1800s in describing the type aster for the genus.
 The species name, shortii, is an honorary for Charles Wilkins Short, (1794-1863), American doctor and botanist, professor of medical botany, then Professor Emeritus of Materia Medica and Medical Botany at the University of Louisville, where he had helped establish the medical school.
 He discovered a number of plant species, was considered the most well-known botanist in his part of the country in the middle 1800s, wrote A Catalogue of the Native Phaenogamous Plants and Ferns of Kentucky, maintained an extensive herbarium of over 15,000 plants, and has five species and one genus named for him.

 The author names for the plant classification are as follows: ‘Lindl.’ refers to John Lindley (1799-1865), English botanist who authored or co-authored a number of articles and books on plants, some with his own colored engravings, particularly interested in roses and orchids; active member of the Royal Horticultural Society, University professor.
 His work was later updated by ‘G. L. Nesom’ who is for Guy L. Nesom (b.
 1945) American botanist who has published papers on the nomenclature of asters.

-Comparisons: Asters are notorious to separate by species and Short's Aster falls into the blue flowered group of which there are several that may be confusing, of which the Sky Blue Aster, Symphyotrichum oolentangiense, could be mistaken in the leaves - but there only the lower leaves have heart shaped bases.
+Comparisons: Asters are notorious to separate by species and Short's Aster falls into the blue flowered group of which there are several that may be confusing.
+The Sky Blue Aster, Symphyotrichum oolentangiense, could be mistaken in the leaves - but there only the lower leaves have heart shaped bases.
 The flowers and phyllaries are similar so look to the leaves.
-The Arrow-leaved Aster, Symphyotrichum urophyllum, while it has white flowers, have leaves with slightly heart-shaped bases, but with broader stalk wings.
+The Arrow-leaved Aster, Symphyotrichum urophyllum, while it has white flowers, has leaves with slightly heart-shaped bases, but with broader stalk wings.
 See the comparison photos below for leaf, flower and phyllary comparison.

 Above: The flowering panicle of Short's Aster is very open and broad, frequently causing the plant to lean over with the weight.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.